 The funding under this project is for the payment of approved costs to meet the most serious needs of law enforcement in tribal communities.
 The allowable costs for which your agency's award has been approved are limited to those listed on the Financial Clearance Memorandum (FCM), which is included in your agency's award package.
 The FCM specifies the exact items that your agency is allowed to fund with your TRGP Equipment/Training award and specifies the overall amount approved for each budget request category.
 Your agency may not use TRGP Equipment/Training award funds for any costs that are not identified as allowable in the FCM.

 Only actual allowable costs incurred during the award period will be eligible for reimbursement and drawdown.
-If your agency experiences any cost savings over the course of the award your agency may not use that excess funding to extend the length of the award beyond 36 months.
-Any funds remaining after your agency has drawn down for the costs of approved items in the FCM incurred for each item during the 36-month funding period will be deobligated during the closeout process, and should not be spent by your agency.
+If your agency experiences any cost savings over the course of the award (for example, your award application overestimated the total entry-level officer salary and fringe benefits package), your agency may not use that excess funding to extend the length of the award beyond 36 months.
+Any funds remaining after your agency has drawn down for the costs of approved salaries and fringe benefits incurred for each awarded position during the 36-month funding period for each awarded position will be deobligated during the closeout process, and should not be spent by your agency.